shuzhao-li-lab/asari/README.md

 as we think this is important for applications like exposome and personalized medicine.
 The filtering decisions are left to end users.

-The `pickle` folder keeps intermediate files during processing, but one can remove it afterward to save disk space.
+The `pickle` folder keeps intermediate files during processing.

-This may change as development continues.
+They are removed after the processing by default, to save disk space.
+Users can choose to keep them by specifying `--pickle True`.

 Dashboard
 =========